 How can I make sure my retirement years will be financially comfortable?

 To make the most of your retirement years, it’s important that you start saving now.
 Social Security may only cover about 20% of your retirement income, and personal savings will be required to meet your remaining needs.
 Every month, you should invest a portion of your income in your future, even if it’s only a few dollars.
 As your retirement age gets closer, you can set aside a higher percentage of your income for retirement in a tax-advantaged plan.
 The earlier you start, the more you will enjoy the benefits of compounding interest.
-And as safe as your money would be in a piggy bank or under your mattress, investing your funds will allow you to do much more with your retirement years.
+And as safe as your money would be in a piggy bank or under your mattress, investing your funds could allow you to do much more with your retirement years.

 What do you plan on doing when you retire?
 This affects how much you will need to budget for your retirement.
-Most experts estimate that monthly expenses after retirement are equal to 70-90% of your working income.
 Retirees tend to spend more than they expect with exciting vacations and new hobbies.
 A good way to plan for your future is to keep a journal for a few months of every dollar you spend.
 This will help you to determine whether your goal budget is feasible or not.